LonerHermitNEET/Matthew/Matthew.md

 # Chapter 9 - Paths Converge: Bonds, Quests, and Shared Endeavors

-A note from LonerHermitNEET

-This is my thickest # Chapter to date.
-I thought it was time to expand on some stuff, so the next # Chapters should reflect that as well.

 Matthew stared at Deathbringer.
 "How are we managing?" he said.

 Deathbringer nodded with a weary smile, pressing his hands together.
 "Fine, we can arrange for a dinner later," he said, "but you're still participating."